Localization and slow-thermalization in a cluster spin model: Appendix E. Level spacing analysis for finite

-To examine the presence of the localization tendency and the integrability of the system, we employed the level spacing analysis (LSA) for the system with finite $v_{zz}$ \cite{Oganesyan2007}.
+To examine the presence of the localization tendency and the integrability of the system, we employed the level spacing analysis for the system with finite $v_{zz}$ \cite{Oganesyan2007}.
 We diagonalize the Hamiltonian $H+V_{zz}$, obtain all energy eigenvalues and calculate the level spacing ratio $r_s$ defined by $r_{s}=[{\rm min}(\delta^{(s)}, \delta^{(s+1)})]/[{\rm max}(\delta^{(s)},\delta^{(s+1)})]$ for all $s$, where $\delta^{(s)}=E_{s+1}-E_{s}$ and $\{E_{s}\}$ is the set of energy eigenvalue in ascending order.
 Then, we calculate the mean level spacing ratio $\langle r\rangle$, which is obtained by averaging over $r_{s}$ with employing all energy eigenvalues and also further averaging over disorder realizations for $\{\lambda_{\ell}\}$.
 The result for various system sizes and $v_{zz}$ is shown in Fig.~\ref{FigA7}.
-For small $v_{zz}$, the remnant of degeneracy causes the mean value of the level spacing ratio to be smaller than that of the Poisson distribution, $\sim 0.384$.
-However, for larger $v_{zz}$, the value is getting slightly larger than the Poisson distribution but stays near the value of the Poisson distribution.
+For small $v_{zz}$, the remnant of degeneracy causes the mean value of the level spacing ratio to be smaller than that of the Poisson distribution, $2\ln 2 - 1\sim 0.386$.
+However, for larger $v_{zz}$, the value is getting slightly larger than the Poisson distribution but stays near the value of the Poisson distribution or does not reach the value of the Wigner-Dyson distribution, $\sim 0.529$.
 This indicates that the system is in a localized phase.